AlexHallLMH/ePIC_taug2_simulation_package/Readme.md

 - This step may take some time but only needs to be done once.

 ### Build GRAPE
 First, go into grape-dilepton_adapted.1k/src/set_grape_spring and change the file paths so they point to the same files in *your* directory (I will automate this down the line)!
-Then:
+Then, return to the highest directory and run:
 ```bash
 chmod +x build.sh
 ./build.sh